Failure Makes the Agent Stronger: Enhancing Accuracy through Structured Reflection for Reliable Tool Interactions: Method

 \paragraph{Component scores.} We compute three component scores:

 where $\mathrm{Sim}\!\in[0,1]$ is a semantic similarity function, and $\mathbb{I}[\cdot]$ is the indicator:

-We say $\mathrm{EqualCalls}(C_{\text{calls}}, G_{\text{calls}})$ holds iff the two sets of produced calls can be put in a one-to-one correspondence such that for every matched pair the \textbf{tool name} is identical and the \textbf{argument} is identical.
+We say $\mathrm{EqualCalls}(C_{\text{calls}}, G_{\text{calls}})$ holds iff the two multisets of calls can be put in a one-to-one correspondence such that for every matched pair the \textbf{tool name} is identical and the \textbf{argument} is identical.
+We perform multiset matching: each produced call is matched to at most one reference call, and order is ignored.

 \paragraph{Normalization with presence masks.} Our goal is to keep the aggregated score in $[0,1]$ even when an instance specifies only a subset of targets (e.g., only \texttt{<call>} without \texttt{<reflect>} or \texttt{<final>}).
 To this end we use normalization to renormalize over the parts that actually appear in the ground truth, so the maximum remains $1$ regardless of how many parts are present.